AlvaroAravena/ECMapProb/README.md

 Bevilacqua, A., Aravena, A., Neri, A., Gutierrez, E., Escobar, D., Schliz, M., Aiuppa, A., and Cioni, R. (2021).
 Thematic vent opening probability maps and hazard assessment of small-scale pyroclastic density currents in the San Salvador volcanic complex (El Salvador) and Nejapa-Chiltepe volcanic complex (Nicaragua). *Natural Hazards and Earth System Sciences*, 21, 1639-1665.

+**Application to Tungurahua volcano**:

+Aravena, A., Tadini, A., Bevilacqua, A., Samaniego, P., Bernard, B., Hidalgo, S., Le Pennec, J., Martinez-Yanez, P., García, J. and Roche, O. (2024).
+Probabilistic, scenario-based hazard assessment for pyroclastic density currents at Tungurahua volcano, Ecuador. *Bulletin of Volcanology*, 86, 10.

 **Usage normal version:**
  python3 ECMapProb.py